adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 description: Single page applications promise a better experience.
 This is rarely the case.
 Find out why in this article.
 ---

-Maybe you think single page applications (SPAs) provide a better user experience.
-But, not only do they cause usability problems, they are much harder to design and build.
+Single page applications (SPAs) are meant to provide a better user experience.
+But, not only do they cause many usability problems, they're much harder to design and build.

-Before getting into the issues, let's clarify what an SPA is.
+Before getting to the issues, let's clarify what an SPA is.

 ## What's an SPA?